-3 Tentative List 3.3 The State Party does not intend to use the Upstream Process during the next revision of its Tentative List 9 Capacity Development 9.3 The State Party is using the Capacity Building Strategy for the implementation of capacity building at the national level The State Party is not using the Capacity Building Strategy for the implementation of capacity building at the regional/sub-regional level The State Party is using the Capacity Building Strategy to identify capacity building priorities The State Party is not using the Capacity Building Strategy by fundraising to support capacity building programmes The State Party is using the Capacity Building Strategy by raising awareness about the need to conserve and manage cultural and natural heritage 10 Policy and Resourcing of World Heritage Properties 10.8 There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis

-11 International Cooperation

-11.1 Forms of international cooperation and cooperation mechanisms for heritage promoted by the State Party since the last Periodic Report:
+3 Tentative List 3.3 The State Party does not intend to use the Upstream Process during the next revision of its Tentative List × 5.11 Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 • There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: • There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: • Protecting biological and cultural diversity and providing ecosystem services and benefits · Strengthening resilience to natural hazards and climate change .
+Contributing to inclusion and equality • Enhancing the quality of life and well-being • Respecting, protecting and promoting human rights • Respecting, consulting and involving indigenous peoples and local communities · Achieving gender equality • Ensuring growth, employment, income and livelihoods • Promoting economic investment and quality tourism • Strengthening capacity-building, innovation and local entrepreneurship • Ensuring conflict prevention · Protecting heritage during conflict • Promoting conflict resolution · Contributing to post-conflict recovery 8 Financial Status and Human Resources 8.6 • Human resources are inadequate for conservation, protection and presentation needs of cultural heritage • Human resources are inadequate for conservation, protection and presentation needs of natural heritage 9 Capacity Development 9.3 • The State Party is using the Capacity Building Strategy for the implementation of capacity building at the national level × • The State Party is not using the Capacity Building Strategy for the implementation of capacity building at the regional/sub-regional level • The State Party is not using the Capacity Building Strategy to identify capacity building priorities • The State Party is not using the Capacity Building Strategy by fundraising to support capacity building programmes • The State Party is using the Capacity Building Strategy by raising awareness about the need to conserve and manage cultural and natural heritage 10 Policy and Resourcing of World Heritage Properties There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being 10.8 done on an ad hoc basis 11 International Cooperation Forms of international cooperation and cooperation mechanisms for heritage promoted by the State Party since the last Periodic Report: 11.1 × • Since the last Periodic Report, the State Party has promoted no international cooperation and the establishment of cooperation mechanisms for heritage 12 Education, Information and Awareness Building 12.1 There are no strategies to raise awareness among communities and stakeholders about the conservation, protection and presentation of World Heritage but this is being done on an ad hoc basis Please select 1 more issues. ☑ Please save this question to reflect changes
-- Bilateral and multilateral agreements

-- Financial support

-- Contributions to private organizations for the preservation of cultural and natural heritage

-- Hosting and/or attending international training courses/seminars

-- Distribution of material/information

-Please select 4 more issues.

-☑ Please save this question to reflect changes